Zokka-Dev/zokka-compiler/README.md

-However, **you should always give the overriding package a name that is different from the original package, either by giving it a different author or a different project name.** If you don't, this can cause problems for both Elm and Zelm because of how Elm uses a global package cache.
+However, **you should always give the overriding package a name that is different from the original package, either by giving it a different author or a different project name.** If you don't, this can cause problems for both Elm and Zokka because of how Elm uses a global package cache.
 If for example you decide to call your overriding package `elm/core` with version `1.0.10`, if `elm/core` ever publishes version `1.0.10` you can end up with weird transitive dependency errors when those two conflict.